VitaliiBorodii/simpleServer/README.md

 Server also uses socket.io as a library for more convenient work with websocket.
 ### To launch server follow this steps:
   1. install <a target="_blank" href="https://nodejs.org">Node.js<a> and <a target="_blank" href="http://docs.mongodb.org/manual">MongoDB<a>
-  2. run `npm install`
-  3. create folder '/config' and put in it file main.json with content:
+  2. create folder '/config' and put in it file main.json with content:
     `{
       "server" : {
         "port" : {port int},